kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 ### Step 3 - Login to binance account

 Since we want to send the bitcoins in localbitcoins to binance, we need to login to binance and get the bitcoin address that we will send the bitcoins to.
+This is like finding out the bank account of someone you need to send money to.

-Login to [binance](https://www.binance.com/en/register?ref=MMCI8T8U) using your email and password
+Login to [binance](https://www.binance.com/en/register?ref=MMCI8T8U) using your email and password if you using the web browser to access binance.

-If you are unsure of how to login.
-If using mobile app check [Step 6](/signup-binance/#Step-4) and if uisng browsers like chrome check [Step 4](/signup-binance/#Step-4) then come back to this guide.
+If you are unsure of how to login:
+-  If using mobile app check [Step 6](/signup-binance/#Step-4)
+-  and if uisng browsers like chrome check [Step 4](/signup-binance/#Step-4) then come back to this guide.

 ### Step 4 - Go to wallet/funds